- Age of children

 - Registered Education Savings Plan (RESP)

 - Check this box if you wish to calculate your savings with a Registered Education Savings Plan (RESP).
 There are two advantages to using an RESP to save for your children's education.
 First, the money grows tax free until the child needs it for tuition, residence and other educational expenses.
-Second, you receive a Canada Education Savings Grant worth as much as $600 per year per child.
-The grant amounts for 2019 are calculated as follows:
+Second, you receive a Canada education savings grant (CESG) worth as much as $600 per year per child.
+The grant amounts are calculated as follows:

 $0.20 for each $1 for the next $1,500.